How engaged do you feel during workplace meetings?

 What is mindfulness?

-Mindfulness is the art of paying attention to what’s happening in your current environment without judgement.
+Mindfulness is the art of paying attention to what’s happening in your environment, without judgement.
 It’s not a religion, it’s an intelligent philosophy with proven benefits.
 These can include helping to reduce blood pressure, manage mental health and sleep better.
-People find they become more resilient, hold better conversations and take a step back before reacting to potential conflict.
+People find they become more resilient, hold better conversations and take a step back before communicating.

 How does this apply to leadership?

-Leadership is an activity, not a role.
-Anyone can be a leader if they’re an effective decision maker, demonstrating skills such as meaningful team collaboration and have the ability to cope in complex or ever-changing conditions.
-They don’t have to have the word ‘manager’ in their job title.
+Leadership is an activity, rather than a job title.
+Anyone can be a leader if they’re an effective decision maker, demonstrating skills such as creativity, and adopting meaningful team collaboration – especially if they have the ability to cope in complex or ever-changing conditions.
+They don’t have to have the word ‘manager’ in their role description.

 It also identified this type of ‘upstream intervention’ meant that those who attended an 8-week course on mindfulness, didn’t have to train in subjects such as emotional intelligence or building rapport as these came naturally.
 Colleagues instinctively worked well together showing increased empathy when supporting each other, listening attentively, collaborating and communicating effectively, when trained in mindfulness as a team.

-I offer 8-week mindfulness courses which can be held weekly (or in half-day segments), with up to 16 hours guided learning (plus home practice).
-Each session covers topics on how to use mindfulness, helping people notice and manage their thinking, and has the potential to benefit attendees in many areas of their lives, including achieving better sleep.
-Students are also offered access to an (optional) online learning gateway for up to 28 days, containing resources covered throughout the course.
-Some mindfulness ‘taster’ sessions are available on request.
+Each session covers topics on how to use mindfulness including work based activities, which helps people notice and manage their thinking more helpfully.
+It includes conversations around mindful communication, alongside the potential to benefit attendees in many areas of their lives outside of work, such as achieving better sleep.
+Attendees are also offered access to an (optional) online learning gateway for up to 28 days, containing resources covered throughout the course.
+Some mindfulness ‘taster’ sessions are available on request subject to availability.

 For information on training your teams in mindfulness, just complete the form below.
 Courses available in Milton Keynes with some workshops available nationwide.
 I am a qualified counsellor trained authentically in mindfulness.
 You can find out more about me here.